Among tons of beauty hacks raved by beauty gurus all over the internet, there are some that have become my S.O.P (Standard Operational Procedure).

-My lips are always tend to be in the drier side, so this is really a game-changing hack.
-Before knowing this, I put lip balm right before lipstick – it tend to change the lipstick consistency, make less pigmented, and tend to be runny in a bad way.
-Applying this trick, the lip balm do what it’s supposed to do – hydrates and plumps – without the disturbance to the lipstick.
+My lips always tend to be in the drier side, so this is really a game-changing hack.
+Before knowing this, I put lip balm right before lipstick – it tends to change the lipstick consistency, make less pigmented and tend to be runny in a bad way.
+Applying this trick, the lip balm does what it’s supposed to do – hydrates and plumps – without the disturbance to the lipstick.
 BAM!

 Hack #2: Focus the foundation on the triangle

 I hate cakey face the most.
 It’s the look as if you have 10 layers of foundation in your face.
-Unluckily, I used to get that every time I put on full-blown make up for wedding party or big events.
+Unluckily, I used to get that every time I put on full-blown makeup for a wedding party or big events.
 Yes, it can be toned down by bronzers and blushes, but still.